 The amount you pay depends on different circumstances.

 So, how much are standing charges adding to your business energy bills?

 What are business energy standing charges?

-The business electricity standing charge is what you will pay each month to have your electricity supplied to your business as well as keeping you connected to the main energy grid.
+The business electricity standing charge is the amount you pay to have your electricity supplied to your business, and for keeping you connected to the main energy grid.